syntasso/workshop/writing-a-promise/README.md

 # What's inside a Kratix Promise?

-Now that you know more about how Kratix works, let's write and deploy our own Kratix Promise.
-First, let's cover the basics of what a Promise actually is, and dive deeper into its components.

-## What's a Promise?
+You've [installed Kratix and three off-the-shelf Promises](/using-multiple-promises/README.md), so let's now create a Kratix Promise from scratch.

+## A quick review

-In a nutshell, a Promise is a YAML document that defines a contract between the Platform and its users.
-It is the piece that allows platforms to be built incrementally.
-They enable Platform teams to take complex software, modify the settings needed to meet their internal requirements, inject their own organisational opinions, and to expose a simplified API to their users to enable frictionless creation and consumption of services that meet the needs of all stakeholders.
+From [installing a Promise](/installing-a-promise/README.md), a Kratix Promise is a YAML document that defines a contract between the platform and its users.
+It is what allows platforms to be built incrementally.

-### Promise basics

-Conceptually a Promise consists of three parts:
+A Promise consists of three parts:
+1. `xaasCrd`: the CRD that is exposed to the users of the Promise.

-1. `workerClusterResources`: this is a collection of Kubernetes resources to be installed in the worker clusters.
+1. `workerClusterResources`: a collection of Kubernetes resources to be installed in the worker clusters.
-1. `xaasCrd`: this is the CRD that is exposed to the users of the Promise.
-1. `xaasRequestPipeline`: this is the pipeline that will create the resources requried to run an instance of the promised service on a worker cluster.
+1. `xaasRequestPipeline`: the pipeline that will create the resources requried to run an instance of the promised service on a worker cluster.

-Let's take a closer look at these three pieces individually.

-### The workerClusterResources

-The `workerClusterResources` contains all the necessary Kubernetes resources you need to run the promised service.
-When a Promise is applied on the platform cluster, all objects under this section are applied to all worker clusters registered with the platform.
-For instance, if using the [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) in the Promise, this section will contain all the CRDs it needs plus the resources to run the operator itself.
+## Promise parts, in detail

-### The xaasCrd
+### `xaasCrd`

-This is the user-facing API.
-It defines the configuration options exposed for users of the Promised service.
-Imagine the order form for a product.
-What do you need to know from your customer?
-Size?
-Location?
-Name?
+This is the user-facing API for the Promise.
+It defines the options that users can configure when they request the Promise.

-This API can be as complex or as simple as you design it to be.
-You can read more about writing Custom Resource Definitions on the [Kubernetes docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition).
+The complexity of the `xaasCrd` API is up to you.
+You can read more about writing Custom Resource Definitions in the [Kubernetes docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition).

-Users of the Platform will request a new instance of this Custom Object, as defined in the `xaasCrd`.
-The Custom Object definition is also referred to as _resource request_.
+### `workerClusterResources`
+The `workerClusterResources` describes everything required to fulfil the Promise.
+Kratix applies this content on all registered worker clusters.
+For instance with our Jenkins Promise, the `workerClusterResources` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.

-### The xaasRequestPipeline
+### `xaasRequestPipeline`

-The request pipeline is executed in response to a new resource request being received by the Kratix.
-It defines a set of jobs to run, with the aim to transform the request into the Kubernetes resources required to create an instance of the promised service.

-The `xaasRequestPipeline` is an array of Docker images that execute in the defined order.
-It's expected that each container in the array will output complete, valid Kubernetes resources.
-This enables Promise writers to write specialised images and combine those as needed.
+The `xaasRequestPipeline` defines a set of jobs to run when Kratix receives a request for an instance of one of its Promises.
+The form the pipeline takes is an array of Docker images, and those images are executed in the order in which they are defined.
+This pipeline enables you to write Promises with specialised images and combine those images as needed.

+#### How the pipeline works

+Each container in the `xaasRequestPipeline` array will output complete, valid Kubernetes resources.

 The contract with each pipeline container is simple and straightforward:
-- The first container in the list receives the resource created by the user when they applied their request.
-This document, by definition, will be a valid Kubernetes resource as defined by the `xaasCrd`.
-The document will be available in `/input/object.yaml`.
+* The first container in the list receives the resource document created by the user's request&mdash;this request will comply with the `xaasCrd` described above above.
+The document is available to the pipeline in `/input/object.yaml`.
-- The container's command then executes, using the input object, and fulfilling any responsibilites necessary.
+* The container's command then executes with the input object and fulfils its responsibilites.
-- The container writes any resources to be created to `/output/`.
+* The container writes any resources to be created to `/output/`.
-- The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.
+* The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.

-In more advanced Promises, each of these 'stages' will take on responsibilities such as vulnerability scanning, licence checking, and secure certificate injection; the possibilities are endless.
-Look out for partnerships in this space to provide integrations for common services and tooling.
+### Basics of getting an Promise instance to your users

+* You write a Kratix Promise for a service that you know your users and teams need.
+  * In `xaasCrd`, you list what your users can configure in their request.
+  * In `workerClusterResources`, you list what resources are required for Kratix to fulfil the Promise.
+  * In `xaasRequestPipeline`, you list Docker images that will take the user's request and decorate it with configuration you or the business require.
+* You install the Promise on Kratix.
+* Your user now needs an instance of the Promise.
+* They submit what Kratix calls a _resource request_ that lists what they want and how they want it, and this complies with the `xaasCrd` (more details on this request later!).
+* Kratix receives the request and passes it off the request pipeline that you defined in `xaasRequestPipeline`.
+* The pipeline outputs valid Kubernetes documents that say what the user wants and what the business wants for that Promise instance.
+* The worker cluster has what it needs based on the `workerClusterResources` and is ready to create the instance when the request comes through.

+Let's imagine your platform team has received its tenth request from its tenth team for a Jenkins instance.
+You decide ten times is too many times to manually set up Jenkins.

+Let's write a Jenkins Promise and install it on your platform so that your ten teams get Jenkins and you get time back for more valuable work.

 <br>
 <hr>